aryagrayeli/CUDA-ML/README.md

 # CUDA-ML
-Implementing an ML language in CUDA
+Implementing an ML language in CUDA.

 - Specify an ML language for feed forward NNs in a .arch file
 - Create a C interpreter that can run the program in CUDA on a GPU / Use Cuda to interpret the .arch file and execute it on a GPU